WellWired Journal

 Start with what you already have

 Open the fridge, look in the cupboard, and list what you actually want to use up.
-The more specific you're, the less likely you're to get a recipe that needs a last minute dash to the shops.
+The more specific you are, the less likely you are to get a recipe that needs a last-minute dash to the shops.

 Try: "I have chicken thighs, carrots, onions, and a tin of tomatoes."
 That's enough for a solid dinner idea.